Enrich Your Education with a Hands-on Professional Experience

 Since internships are not a requirement of the public health program, we do not match students with an internship position.
 However, there are resources that can help the student find an internship.
-Students can search for internship opportunities on the Michigan Public Health Careers Portal, a resource available to current students.
+Students can search for internship opportunities on the SPH Careers Gateway, a resource available to current students.
 In addition, all University of Michigan-Ann Arbor students can search for internships on the University Career Center’s job and internship database called Handshake.

 Ready to Apply?

 Start with our Admissions page to learn about specific degree application deadlines and requirements.

 If you would like to receive more information about a specific department or program, please join our interest list.
 You can also request a phone, zoom or in-person appointment.